Concordium/concordium.github.io/source/testnet/desktop-wallet/multisig-simple-transfer.rst

 #.
 Enter your PIN code on the Ledger.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready**.

 #.
 In the Desktop Wallet, verify that the **Transaction details** are as you intended, and then select **I am sure that the proposed changes are correct**.
-If you're not on the proposal page, go to **Multi Signature Transactions** -> **Your proposed transactions**, and then select the proposal you want to sign.
+(If you're not on the proposal page, go to **Multi Signature Transactions** -> **Your proposed transactions**, and then select the proposal you want to sign.)

 #.
 Select **Generate and sign**.

 #.
 The Ledger says **Review Transaction**.
 Navigate to the right, till you see **Sender** and then an address.
 This is the address of the account you're transferring GTU from.

 #.
 Continue navigating to the right.
-When you see **Continue with transaction** press both buttons.

-#.
-The Ledger says **Release time**.
+The Ledger shows the **Amount** you're going to transfer.
 Navigate to the right.
-The Ledger says **Amount**.
-Navigate to the right.
-The Ledger says **Continue with transaction**.
-Press both buttons to confirm.
-Continue with these steps for each release in the schedule.
+The Ledger says **Recipient** and shows the recipient's address.

 #.
-When you've navigated through and verified the information for each release, the Ledger says **Sign transaction**.
+When you've navigated through and verified that the information is correct, the Ledger says **Sign transaction**.
 Press both buttons.

 #.
 The Ledger says **Concordium is ready**.
 In the Desktop Wallet, you can now see the details of the transaction proposal including how many signatures that are required before you can submit the transaction to the chain.

-.. _export-scheduled-proposal:
+.. _export-transfer-proposal:

 Export a transaction proposal
 =============================